 The Spot It games are wildly popular.
 Players try to be the first to spot the matching animals on two different playing cards.
 With several different ways to play, little ones can have fun at any level.
 And this would be great to put In a purse or diaper bag to pull out and look at anytime you have some waiting time.

 There are multiple Spot It games, all with the same idea.
-The original Spot It game is more appropriate for older kids, but there are several that have been adapted to fit younger ones: Spot It Jr Animals, Spot It Alphabet, Spot It Numbers and Shapes, and a host of character cards such as Frozen, Doc McStuffins, Finding Dory, and Disney Planes Alphabet, just to name a few.
+The original Spot It game is more appropriate for older kids, but there are several that have been adapted to fit younger ones: Spot It Jr Animals, Spot It Numbers and Shapes, and a host of character cards including Frozen and Finding Dory.

 This game is great fun for the three year old crowd!
 Players find an acorn to match the color they’ve spun on the spinner, then place the acorn on their log.
 Little ones learn colors, strategy, and fine motor skills.